michael-ouyang-projects/openapi-demo/README.md

 ---
 ## 3. Update build.gradle
+### 3-1-1.
+Add [springdoc openapi starter dependency](https://springdoc.org/) for creating swagger ui
-### 3-1.
+### 3-1-2.
 Adjust the dependencies block to make it more clear and readable
 ```groovy
 dependencies {
     // spring